scala/docs.scala-lang/_overviews/scala3-scaladoc/blog.md

 ```

 ## Special characters for the content
-Keep in mind that the writing of your blog `<content>` is done with regular markdowns but here are some useful examples:
+Keep in mind that the writing of your blog is done with classic markdown.
+So here are some useful examples:

 ` ```<content>``` ` : Multiline code block.